Marriage and Money: How Getting Married Can Impact Your Finances

 Tax benefits of marriage

-Now it's possible when you get married that you qualify for a lower tax bracket, often eliminating the so-called "marriage penalty tax."
+Now it's possible when you get married that you qualify for a lower tax bracket, which may eliminate the "marriage penalty tax."
 Before changes in tax laws, couples used to be penalized with higher tax brackets when their incomes were combined.
-Today, tax brackets are closer in line with what you were when you filed single so a couple may not be penalized for combining their incomes and filing jointly, which could help reduce your overall tax bill.
+Today, tax brackets are more aligned with what you were when you filed single so a couple may not be penalized for combining their incomes and filing jointly, which could help reduce your overall tax bill.

 Ways to pay for a wedding

-Most people do not have access to tens of thousands of dollars to spend without any regard to where it's going.
+Most people do not have access to tens of thousands of dollars to spend without considering where it's going.
 Even without a large sum at hand, there are a variety of ways to pay for a wedding.
 Fortunately, you can use multiple tactics to cover the costs, which include:

-• Cut back on expenses.
-Paying for a wedding is an ideal time to review your personal budget to see where you have opportunities to cut out some expenses to allocate towards a wedding.
-You may decide you can forgo pricy subscriptions for a few months or eating out as much to increase wedding funds.
+- Cut back on expenses.
+Paying for a wedding is an ideal time to review your personal budget to see where you have opportunities to cut out some expenses to allocate toward a wedding.
+You may decide you can forgo pricey subscriptions for a few months or not eat out as much to increase wedding funds.

-• Use a personal loan.
+- Use a personal loan.
 If you've exhausted all options for paying for a wedding, you may consider taking on a personal loan.
-Like a credit card, there are interest charges and impacts to your credit report to keep in mind, but it could be a convenient option that you can pay off over time.
+Like a credit card, there are interest charges and impacts to your credit report to keep in mind, however, it could be a convenient option that you can pay off over time.

 Pros and cons of using a personal loan to pay for a wedding

-Many brides and grooms may not initially plan on using a personal loan to pay for their wedding, and it's advice not often included in financial wedding tips.
+Many brides and grooms may not initially plan on using a personal loan to pay for their wedding, and this advice is often not included in financial wedding tips.
 Make sure to carefully consider the pros and cons before taking on additional debt.

 Pros

-• The funding you receive can be used towards a variety of expenses you may have, giving you greater flexibility for wedding planning.
+- The funding you receive can be used towards a variety of expenses, giving you greater flexibility for wedding planning.

 Cons

-• Defaulting on a personal loan payment has serious consequences to both your credit and stress levels.
+- Defaulting on a personal loan payment has serious consequences for both your credit and stress levels.
 A tarnished credit report can prevent you from future borrowing opportunities, such as applying for another credit card, auto loan, or mortgage.

 Should I take out a personal loan for wedding expenses?

-Taking out a personal loan for wedding expenses is a big decision with even bigger financial consequences.
-The impact to your credit score and the required monthly payment for payback may make it undesirable for you and your partner.
-Or, you may be comfortable with these concerns and feel it is worth it to finance your dream wedding.
-A personal loan can offer a quick infusion of funds and possibly a better interest rate (versus a credit card) so you can move on with your wedding plans.
+Taking out a personal loan for wedding expenses is a big decision with significant financial consequences.
+The impact on your credit score and the required monthly payment for payback may make it undesirable.
+On the other hand, you may be comfortable with these concerns and feel it is worth it to finance your dream wedding.
+A personal loan can provide a quick infusion of funds and possibly a better interest rate (versus a credit card) so you can move on with your wedding plans.

 The bottom line

-Whatever decision you make with how to pay for your wedding, it's one that both you and your partner need to discuss thoroughly.
-This not only holds true for weddings, but also all financial decisions you have to make as a couple.
+Whatever decision you make regarding how to pay for your wedding, it's important to thoroughly discuss it with your partner.
+This applies not only to weddings but also to all the financial decisions you have to make as a couple.
 Getting married brings on an entirely new dynamic to finances and by working together, you two can make the most of the financial advantages it offers.